ericakatrak/ericakatrak.github.io/_posts/2016-09-03-quickbooks.md

 <section>
   <h1>{{ page.title }}</h1>
   <p class="meta">Role: Lead Designer <span class="lt">/</span> Year: 2014</p>
   <p>My challenge at Intuit?
 Create the world’s best tools for running a small business.
-As part of that effort, I worked with designers, engineers, researchers, writers, and product managers across the company to form a strategy and design system to build a seamless ecosystem of products.
-The work ranged from simple - such creating a type scale and a coherent and consistent color palette, to complex - such as designing a framework and logic for layouts, layering, and in-app navigation as we redesigned close to twenty products to work seamlessly together.</p>
+As a founding member of the design systems team, I worked with hundreds of designers, engineers, researchers, writers, product managers, and executive leaders to form a strategy and design system to build a seamless ecosystem of products.
+The work ranged from simple, such creating a type scale and a coherent and consistent color palette - to complex, such as designing a framework and logic for layouts, layers, and in-app navigation as we redesigned close to twenty products to work seamlessly together.
+Relatedly, as I pulled together documentation and assets for the new design system, I also designed, built, and launched the <a href="{{ site.url }}/harmony.html">Quickbooks Design Toolkit</a> as a common reference and collaboration tool for all involved.</p>
 </section>

 <ul class="grid fade grid-full" id="grid-full">